HTML

 <p>

-The <p> element represents a paragraph of text.
+The <p> HTML element represents a paragraph.

 TextParagraphsContent